 Performance data shown represents past performance.
 Past performance is no guarantee of future results and current performance may be higher or lower than the performance shown.
+This data is for educational and illustrative purposes only.
+It is being presented to inform and educate prospective clients about historical trends regarding asset classes and styles.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Average annual total returns include reinvestment of dividends and capital gains.
 The data is not representative of actual Forum portfolios.

-\ The Global Stock Market

-The global stock market as proxied by MSCI All Country World Index (gross div.) from 01/01/1994 to 12/31/1998 and MSCI All Country World Index (net div.) from 01/01/1999 to 12/31/2020.
+The Global Stock Market: The global stock market as proxied by MSCI All Country World Index (gross div.) from 01/01/1994 to 12/31/1998 and MSCI All Country World Index (net div.) from 01/01/1999 to 12/31/2021.